One Simple Way to Improve Communication With Your Child

 Of course, sometimes we still need to talk in person.
 Writing just gets us started.
 From there, we can sit down and go over everything together.
 It’s not always practical to write a full response when a conversation would be quicker, but the journal makes that first step a lot less intimidating.

-If you have a child who struggles to talk to you, I really recommend trying a conversation journal.
+If you have a child who struggles to talk to you, a conversation journal is one of the most natural ways to improve communication with your child without any pressure or awkwardness.
 It’s a small thing, but it can make a huge difference.
 It shows your child you’re there for them, no matter what, and that their voice matters.

 It doesn’t have to be perfect.
 You just have to try.